How Much Food Should I Feed My Dog?

 How Much To Feed My Senior Dog

 Keep in mind, though, that your dog may start losing weight as they get older.
 If this happens, you shouldn’t necessarily adjust feeding amounts based on current weight.
-Instead, you’ll want to work with your veterinarian to come up with the right daily caloric intake based on your dog’s lifestyle and underlying health problems.
+Instead, work with your veterinarian to come up with the right daily caloric intake based on your dog’s lifestyle and any underlying health problems.

 It’s also important to note that what’s considered a “senior dog” depends on the dog’s size: